-The GPS-sondes and AXBTs will be deployed to obtain vertical sounding of atmospheric and oceanic structure along the flight path.
+The GPS-sondes and AXBTs will be deployed to obtain vertical soundings of atmospheric and oceanic structure along the flight path.
 TOPEX/POSEIDON satellite altimetry will be utilized to analyze ocean heat content changes during hurricane passage.
 An additional set of GPS-sondes will be densely deployed in the inner high-wind core regions of developed hurricanes to infer surface fluxes and momentum and enthalpy based on the budget technique of Hawkins and Rubsam.
 The NASA airborne Scanning Radar Altimeter (SRA) will provide measurements of wave topography in all quadrants of hurricanes over open water.
-Directional wave and swell spectra will be deduced in real-time during the field experiment from
+Directional wave and swell spectra will be deduced in real-time during the field experiment from SRA wave topography.
+A Scripps laser altimeter will be utilized to measure one-dimensional wave spectra between rainbands in order to estimate the high-frequency portion of the ocean wave field not resolved by the SRA.
+A Scripps MASS high speed visual and infrared wave-following camera system will be utilized to document wave breaking processes and generation of foam and spray.

-SRA wave topography.
-A laser altimeter will be utilized to measure one-dimensional wave spectra between rainbands in order to estimate the high-frequency portion of the ocean wave field not resolved by the SRA.
-A wave-following camera system will be utilized to document wave breaking processes and generation of foam and spray.
-In addition to the AXBTs, neutrally buoyant, Lagrangian floats will be deployed to measure three-dimensional mean ocean currents and large eddy turbulence properties in the upper ocean.
-Wave spectra and momentum fluxes will be obtained from measurements by ambient noise sensors carried by these Lagrangian floats.
-Modified SOLO/ARGO floats, to be deployed by AFRC WC-130 aircraft, will carry additional sensors to measure surface wave heights, breaking, voids, heat fluxes, rainfall, wind-speed, and thermal-salinity structure of the upper ocean.
+In addition to AXBTs, neutrally buoyant, Lagrangian floats from the University of Washington/APL will be deployed by AFRC WC-130J aircraft to measure three-dimensional mean ocean currents and large eddy turbulence properties in the upper ocean.
+Wave spectra and momentum fluxes will be obtained from these Lagrangian floats as well as measurements of surface wind speed and rain rate by ambient noise.
+Modified ARGO/SOLO floats from Scripps, to also be deployed, will carry additional sensors to measure surface wave heights, breaking, voids, heat fluxes, rainfall, wind-speed, and thermal-salinity structure of the upper ocean.
+In addition an array of Scripps SVP and mini-met drifting buoys will be deployed ahead of the hurricane to obtain surface current and surface wind, air temperature and sea temperature observations.
 The detailed planning of logistics and coordination of aircraft operations necessary for the multi-sensor, simultaneous, hurricane-ocean measurement program to be successful, will be conducted at HRD/AOML.
 The CBLAST hurricane field measurements will be complemented in experimental design and cross validation with the modeling component of CBLAST.

-The CBLAST hurricane field experiment will be coordinated with USWRP Hurricane Landfall Program.
-The CBLAST field measurements are closely coordinated with three complimentary studies sponsored by other federal agencies.
-The National Science Foundation (NSF) is supporting an airborne hurricane-ocean interaction field study to be flown in concert with CBLAST, that will relate ocean heat content changes in the Gulf of Mexico Loop Current and associated warm eddies to changes in hurricane intensity.
+The CBLAST hurricane field experiment will be coordinated with the USWRP Hurricane Landfall Program.
+The CBLAST field measurements are closely coordinated with complementary studies sponsored by other federal agencies.
 NESDIS is supporting an Ocean Winds project to validate satellite scatterometer algorithms at high wind speed that will make use of UMASS remote sensing equipment developed in part by CBLAST.
 NESDIS is also supporting the testing of new, high-speed aircraft-satellite communication links.
 NASA is supporting an investigation of the structure of secondary circulations in the hurricane atmospheric boundary layer that are revealed in SAR imagery from RADARSAT, ERS-2 and other satellites.